peterkaltenecker/Flow_cytometry_analysis/README.md

 cyCombine requires the data as a tibble to work with, therefore .fcs files or flowSets have to be converted for which some additional metadata files (metadata_cC.xlsx and panel_cC.xlsx) are needed.
 Examples of how to prepare these files are shown in the *metadata_preparation_for_cyCombine.pdf*.
 For more information please see the [Reference manual](https://biosurf.org/cyCombine_ref_manual.html) of cyCombine.

-To convert the output of batch effect correction into a flowFrame with the *save_as_ff* function, I utilized some code from Yann Abraham: [link to the original](https://gist.github.com/yannabraham/c1f9de9b23fb94105ca5).
+To convert the output of batch effect correction into a flowFrame with the *save_as_ff* function, or into a .fcs file with the *save_as_fcs* function, I utilized some code from Yann Abraham: [link to the original](https://gist.github.com/yannabraham/c1f9de9b23fb94105ca5).
 Alternatively, the output could be saved as a .csv file and then converted into a .fcs file for which [this](https://floreada.io/fcscreate) might be a useful tool.